mohanr/mohanr.github.io/_posts/2017-01-20-JoyOfOcaml2.md

 ;;
 {% endhighlight %}

+[lablgtk](http://lablgtk.forge.ocamlcore.org/) is the UI toolkit that was recommended to me.
+So most of the code shown below is library code.

 {% highlight OCaml %}
 (* Backing pixmap for drawing area *) let backing = ref (GDraw.pixmap ~width:200 ~height:200 ()){% endhighlight %}